BJNSTNKVC/laravel-form-components/README.md

 ![Password Visibility](docs/images/components/Password%20Visibility.gif)

 In case you'd like to disable it, add `password-visibility="false"` to the component.
-Alternatively, you can disable this feature for all password fields through the project by setting `PASSWORD_VISIBILITY=false` in your `.env` file.
+Alternatively, you can disable this feature for all password fields through the project by setting `password_visibility` to `false` in your published `form_components.php` file.

 #### Email